 - Non-Violent/Non-Serious/Non-Sex Offenders (Non, Non, Non): AB109/AB117 revises the Penal Code to allow certain offenders convicted of specified crimes to serve their "prison" terms in the county jail, effective October 1, 2011.
-The population serving sentences locally are those convicted of certain nonviolent/non-serious/non-registerable sex offenses.
+The population serving sentences locally are those convicted of certain non-violent/non-serious/non-registerable sex offenses.
 These offenders may be sentenced to a period of mandatory supervision as part of their sentence and would be under the supervision of the Probation Department. - Post Release Community Supervision (PRCS): Non/Non/Non offenders released from State Prison after October 1, 2011, are placed on Post Release Community Supervision under the jurisdiction of county authorities.
 These offenders are released from State Prisons to community supervision on their regularly anticipated parole date. - Mandatory Supervision and Local Prison: Those individuals sentenced under PC 1170(h) serve sentences in the local jail that previously would have been served in state prison.
-The majority of cases are given a "split sentence" under 1170 (h)(5) PC which grants a term of supervision (Mandatory Supervision) to be supervised by the local probation department under conditions similar to formal probation.
+The majority of cases are given a "split sentence" under 1170 (h)(5) PC which grants a term of supervision (Mandatory Supervision) to be - supervised by the local probation department under conditions similar to formal probation.

 This report focuses on clients in the categories above, felony offenders, and those who are supervised by the Napa County Probation Department.
-Over the last year (FY 21/22) the Probation Department actively supervised a population of 965 clients, including only those on felony probation, mandatory supervision, and PRCS.
-Over the last six years there has been a steady decline in the felony probation population on active supervision due in part to legislation like AB 1950, which reduced the length of probation for most cases.
-While the population of formal probation cases has decreased, the number of PRCS clients has only fluctuated marginally.
+Over the last year (FY 22/23) the

+Probation Department actively supervised a population of 853 clients, including only those on felony probation, mandatory supervision, and PRCS.
+Over the last few years there has been a steady decline in the felony probation population on active supervision due in part to legislation like AB 1950, which reduced the length of probation for most cases.
+Additionally, it is believed that the effects of the pandemic are still being realized.
 There was a temporary spike in PRCS releases in FY 20/21 because CDCR implemented an expedited release protocol to reduce the spread of COVID 19 in state prison.
-There has also been a decrease in Mandatory Supervision cases during the same timeframe as local court processes were modified to manage cases during the pandemic.
-It is anticipated these numbers will start to increase again in the next FY.
+Given the increase in crime in California, it will be important to watch these numbers to ensure appropriate service delivery.